 SKot lives in The Village (Portland, Oregon) and occasionally enjoys old cheese, as long as it’s not moldy old cheese.

-Nicholas Pell is a freelance writer based in Hollywood, California.
-His musical tastes run the gamut from Gordon Lightfoot to Darkthrone.
+Nicholas Pell is a freelance writer based in Southern California by way of Portland and Providence whose musical tastes run the gamut from the Grateful Dead and Gordon Lightfoot to Slayer and Napalm Death.

 Jack Winslow lives in PDX.
 He is somewhat musically inclined, but mostly reclined or declined.